 All courses for the BSN to DNP and MSN to DNP are web-based.
 There is a once-a year, mandatory, on-campus, week-long requirement.
 As the time varies each year, notification of the dates for the week long campus requirement is sent out upon admission and at the beginning of the Spring semester in January.
 Inability to attend this annual requirement results in dismissal from the program.
 In addition, the Family, Psych/Mental Health, and Adult/Gero, BSN to DNP specialties conduct a week-long clinical immersion each year after the first year.
 You will be given information on when these immersions will take place after acceptance into the program and during orientation.

 NOTE: ALL program prerequisites (ie: Statistical coursework, clinical clearances, receipt of TRANSCRIPTS, etc.).
 MUST be complete by the application deadline in order to be considered for the DNP program.
 INCOMPLETE files will not be reviewed.

-Students should have basic computer skills and feel comfortable navigating the internet.
+Students should have a basic understanding on computer use and feel comfortable navigating the internet and using various applications to complete assignments.
 Additional help will be provided for those students with little or no computer skills.
 Please take a moment to complete the Request More Information form so we may contact you and answer any questions you may have.